 When to Apply for a Schengen Cultural Visa?

-According to the Schengen rules, the earliest you can apply for a Cultural Schengen Visa is three months prior to your trip.
+According to the Schengen rules, the earliest you can apply for a Cultural Schengen Visa is six months prior to your trip.
 Whereas, the latest you can apply is two weeks in advance.

 You are highly recommended to apply about one month earlier for your Cultural Schengen Visa.
 Thus, even if the embassy delays the procession of your application, you will not risk losing your trip.